githubutilities/githubutilities.github.io/_posts/2015-02-08-wireless-router-config-log.markdown

     > It is better to use the static IP method

 2. disable the DHCP function of WDS hop
-3. config the SSID and BSSID, restart and done!
+3. config the SSID and BSSID
-4. if not working, try config router channel to use same channel
-    > I succeeded config WDS without configuring the router to use the same channel
+4. config router to use the same channel as root AP, restart and done!

 Reference